(An altogether typical response to the direct primary care model!)

 If I have Medicare, can I still join your practice?

 Yes.
-You will need to sign a one-time waiver declaring that neither you nor I will directly bill Medicare for medical services provided by me.
+You will need to sign a one-time waiver declaring that neither you nor we will directly bill Medicare for medical services provided by in our practice.
 Medicare will still cover all other aspects of your care including any laboratory testing, imaging, medications, or hospitalizations.

 What happens if I need to go to the hospital or see a specialist?

-In providing unprecedented physician access, I seek to prevent or reduce hospitalizations and specialty referrals.
-In those instances where these types of care are required, I will certainly continue to serve you during your hospital stay or to work closely with any specialist as an advocate in your care.
+In providing unprecedented physician access, we seek to prevent or reduce hospitalizations and specialty referrals.
+In those instances where these types of care are required, we will certainly continue to serve you during your hospital stay or to work closely with any specialist as an advocate in your care.

 What if I need medical attention while I’m away from home?

 Call me!
-While limited by the lack of a physical exam, I am glad to offer advice long distance.
-As your primary care physician, I feel a responsibility to be in the loop as health issues come up.
-Also I hope to know much more about you than a random urgent care or ER physician.
+While limited by the lack of a physical exam, we are glad to offer advice long distance advice.
+As your primary care physician, we feel a responsibility to be in the loop as health issues come up.
+Also we hope to know much more about you than a random urgent care or ER physician.